LiaScript/docs/README.md

 ## Effects

                                --{{0}}--
-There are currently three types of what we call effects, these are:
+There are currently three types of effects that we call:

 <!-- --{{0}}--
 animations, comments, and playback functions